raintank/chef-raintank-stack/README.md

 - Get VirtualBox - https://www.virtualbox.org/wiki/Downloads

 #### b) Download necessary Vagrant plugins

 The Chef stack utilizes the Vagrant berkshelf and omnibus plugins.
+The vagrant berkshelf plugin requires installing berkshelf.
+The easiest way, by far, to install berkchef is to install the [Chef development kit](https://downloads.chef.io/chef-dk/), but you can try installing berkshelf on its own.
+If you do install chefdk and you use rbenv to manage your rubies, we highly recommend checking out https://github.com/docwhat/rbenv-chefdk.
+This rbenv plugin lets you easily switch to using the ruby embedded in chefdk, which makes certain tasks a lot easier.

-Once you've got Vagrant installed, you should be able to easily install these plugins by typing:
+Once you have Vagrant installed, you should be able to easily install these plugins by typing:

 ```
 vagrant plugin install vagrant-berkshelf
 vagrant plugin install vagrant-omnibus
 ```

-If you use rbenv to manage your rubies, we highly recommend checking out https://github.com/docwhat/rbenv-chefdk {why}

 #### c) Bring up your development environment